typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 The problem with this is that we already declared those relationships by declaring the universe!
 All of the non-redundant information is represented in the singleton type index.
-So even where the above type-refinement technique works (and it does in many cases), it's *still* redeclaring things that ought to be derivable from the "mere" fact that `U` is a singleton type.
+So even where the above type-refinement technique works (and it does in many cases), it’s *still* redeclaring things that ought to be derivable from the “mere” fact that `U` is a singleton type.
 If at all possible, I would like to find a way to use that information, and only that information, to make a complete escape from the cake.

-As it stands, we're almost out.
+As it stands, we’re almost out.

 1. Escape covariant positions with universe variable: complete.
 2. Escape contravariant/invariant positions with universe variable: